HydraDragonAntivirus/HydraDragonAV-Mobile/README.md

 ![Languages](https://img.shields.io/badge/Languages-20-blue?style=for-the-badge)
 ![License](https://img.shields.io/badge/License-MIT-blue.svg?style=for-the-badge)

 HydraDragonAV Mobile is a multi-layered Android Antivirus and Security suite combining static analysis (YARA-X + ClamAV signatures + code anomaly detection), dynamic behavior analysis, and a lightweight on-device ML classifier — all gated by a NSRL-backed whitelist so known-good software is never a false positive.
 Designed with a **Zero-Trust architecture**, it actively defends the device against ransomware, clickjacking, spyware, SMS scams/phishing, and zero-day threats.
+When a flagged malware app is launched, it is **automatically force-stopped and blocked** in real time.

 > **📋 Requirements: Android 8.0 Oreo (API 26) or newer.** The per-app dynamic
 > network analysis — attributing each DNS/connection to the exact app that made